skyshin13/The-Fizz-Bizz/WRITEUP.md

 ### Evolution path

 **Database layer**
-- Move to a connection pool manager (PgBouncer) in front of PostgreSQL immediately — SQLAlchemy's default pool is insufficient under concurrent load.
+- Move to a connection pool manager (PgBouncer) in front of PostgreSQL immediately.
+SQLAlchemy's default pool is insufficient under concurrent load.
 - Add read replicas.
 The Explore feed, public project views, and profile pages are all read-heavy and can be served from replicas.
 Only writes (measurements, notes, likes) need the primary.
 - Partition `measurement_logs` by `project_id` or time range.
 At 1M users with dozens of active projects each, this table becomes the largest by far.
 Partitioning keeps index sizes manageable and enables archiving old data to cheaper storage.
 - Add a Redis cache in front of the Explore feed and yeast library.
 These are shared reads with low write frequency — ideal candidates.